paulca/configurable_engine/README.md

 $ rails generate configurable_engine:install
 ```

+this will
+- add config/configurable.yml
+- create a migration for your configurable table
+- mount the UI in your routes (defaulting to admin/configurables)

 ## Usage ##

 There are two parts to how configurable_engine works.
 First of all there is a config file, `config/configurable.yml`.
 This file controls the variables that are allowed to be set in the app.